naro143/color_matching_game/README.md

 # color_matching_game
 A Color Matching Game built with Flutter.
+It is a simple app that does not add a plug-in.

 Play by specifying the red, green and blue buttons in 3 steps to be the same as the theme color.
 It is more fun with knowledge of color codes.